ImperialCollegeLondon/HRI_Unity/README.md

 Build the binary from the Main Menu according to your build computer specifications (please place in Build folder, this will be ignored by Git)

+Note: Assets may need to be reimported e.g. if prefabs are broken.

 # Unity Software Version

 Current version as of 9/11/2017 has been made using Unity 2017.2.0f3 (64 bit)